 Standing Committees

 The following shall be the standing committees of the Association, the chairs of which shall be appointed by the president.
 Membership shall be reviewed annually or as needed by the president.
 All categories of membership are eligible to serve on standing committees.
 Non-members may also be invited to participate on a standing committee after approval by the committee chair and president and may enjoy all benefits of committee membership except for making motions and voting.
-The president shall assure that the majority of members on all standing committees are state EMS Official or state EMS director members of the Association.
+The president shall assure that the majority of members on all standing committees are state EMS officials or state EMS director members of the Association.
 The chair of each standing committee shall be a state EMS official or state EMS director and shall communicate the annual work plan of the committee to the Board of Directors for approval.

 Operational Standing Committees: